 Favorite local spots: Grand Coffee pulls a mean espresso.
 Philz Coffee pours the best coffee in the Mission.
 If you’re here to be blown away by the food, Lolinda will do the trick.
 Get a reservation.
 This place won’t typically have room for walk-ins.
 For unbeatable Italian, grab brunch or dinner at Beretta.
 And Evil Eye is crafting all the cocktails for your neighborhood nightcap.

 Traveling with family for your first visit to San Francisco?
-Consider staying in North Beach, located right next to Fisherman’s Wharf, and boasting an incredible view of the bay.
-You’ll also have access to both The Golden Gate Bridge and Alcatraz Island.
+Consider staying in North Beach, located right next to Fisherman’s Wharf, and boasting incredible views of the bay.
+You’ll also have access to both the Golden Gate Bridge and Alcatraz.
 If you’re planning to do a bit of sightseeing on your trip, this is a great spot to find a lovely vacation rental.

-Favorite local spots: 65 years of coffee tradition continues to happen at Caffe Trieste.
+Favorite local spots: Six decades of coffee tradition continues to happen at Caffe Trieste.
 Looking for a place to take the kids?
 Check out Mama’s on Washington Square for an adorable and delicious meal.
 And if mom and dad need some fancy food, Sotto Mare is serving up Italian seafood that’s absolutely to-die-for!

 The Bay Awaits!